 Consider relationship dynamics.
 You may find evidence of recurring disputes, the existence of factions, or similar trends that concern you.
 Is there a licensed strata manager involved in meetings?
 How proactive does the strata council seem?

 Our coverage of buying a home outlines key factors to consider and steps to take when buying any type of home.
-It covers what to include in an offer to purchase, subject clauses, counteroffers, mortgages, the statement of adjustments, and more.
+It covers the money you'll need, what to include in an offer to purchase, subject clauses, counteroffers, the cooling-off period, and the paperwork to complete the sale.
 These are all relevant when buying strata property.

 Buying a strata lot involves risks and pitfalls that a notary or lawyer can help you avoid.
 Before making an offer to buy a strata lot, consider asking a notary or lawyer to review the contract of purchase and sale and other critical documents.